Product OS··14 min read

 What it looks like

-The product is not a thing you sold.
-It is an ongoing relationship you manage.
-Every stage of the ownership lifecycle — unboxing, setup, first use, first service, warranty renewal, end of primary warranty, second owner — is mapped, instrumented, and acted on.
-Your analytics dashboard shows you registration trends by region, model, and retail channel.
-You know which products generate the most support contacts and why.
-You can push a firmware update or a content change to every unit of a specific variant without touching the physical label.
+At Level 4, the product is not a thing you sold — it is an ongoing relationship you manage.
+Every ownership lifecycle stage — unboxing, setup, first use, first service, warranty renewal, end of primary warranty, second owner — is mapped, instrumented, and acted on.
+An analytics dashboard surfaces registration trends by region, model, and retail channel.
+You can identify which products generate the most support contacts and trace root causes.
+Firmware updates and content changes can be pushed to specific product variants without altering physical labels.
+Full Digital Product Passport compliance is operational, with GS1 Digital Link codes resolving to structured, auditable data meeting EU ESPR requirements.
+For a useful self-audit, see the DPP Readiness Assessment: 25 Questions.
+Extended warranties, service subscriptions, and accessories are sold through the product scan — a direct revenue channel that bypasses intermediaries entirely.

 The numbers